 Community Supported Agriculture (CSA) is a unique model of direct farmer-to-consumer marketing where members build a partnership with a farmer or farmers.
 This gives the consumer (you!) a chance to interact more long-term with the people who are growing your food, and the farmer an expanded and reliable market for his/her produce.
 Both partners share in the risks and rewards of small-scale farming: weather, insect damage, and bumper crops.

 CSA members (or “friends” as they are called here at New Roots) pre-pay for an entire season of produce and pick up a variety of veggies each week from one of four different locations.
-The New Roots CSA program helps refugees develop long-term relationships with English speaking Americans while developing their small business skills and providing you with fresh, local, organically grown produce all summer.
+The New Roots CSA program helps refugees develop long-term relationships with customers while developing their small business skills and providing you with fresh, local, sustainably grown produce all summer.

 How Our CSA Works